 Instructor: Daniel Libman, with 50+ professional productions across North America

-Learn to write authentic and appealing historical fiction and turn your ideas into compelling stories.
-Understand how research plays a crucial role.
-The course involves online assignments, discussions and writing exercises.
+Learn how to write effective, authentic and appealing historical fiction and how to turn your ideas into compelling stories.
+Learn how research plays a crucial role in the creation of your novel.
+The course involves assignments, discussions, and writing exercises, and also covers aspects of the writing process.
 Beginners welcome.

 Writing Non-Fiction Books for Young Adult Readers

 Interested in writing and publishing non-fiction books for young readers?
 Fill your notebooks with ideas and queries.
 Get started on an outline and book proposal that include the information that editors prefer.
 These outlines and proposals are useful even after your book is finished.
 Get professional advice from an author of over two dozen books for three major educational publishers.

 |Subject code: XCRW 10040||12 Hours.
 Fee: $149+GST||Not offered this semester|

 Lori Hahnel was born in Regina, Saskatchewan, and has lived in Calgary since age eleven.
 Love Minus Zero (Oberon, 2008), her first novel, is loosely based on her experience in Calgary’s first all-female rock band.
 Nothing Sacred (Thistledown, 2009), a collection of short fiction, was shortlisted for an Alberta Literary Award.
 Her work has aired on CBC Radio and appeared in many anthologies and journals including The Fiddlehead, Prairie Fire and The Antigonish Review.